jpakkane/capypdf/readme.md

 However we try not to change things without a good reason.
 Once 1.0 happens, we aim to provide the following:

-- The plain C is both API and ABI stable
+- The plain C interface is both API and ABI stable
 - The internal C++ implementation "API" is not stable in any way
 - Only C symbols are exported so in order to get to the C++ API you have to change build settings.
 If you do that, there is no stability